Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 47 -.md

-	: A goliath called the Owl enters the combat, seeming to instruct the opening of the other cages : She sends a fireball to Gilly, Trognak, Ham, Lilith, and her own man : Gilly is able to bissect [[Axebreaker]] after the Crone fireballs all of them : "This town shall fall, for the rhyme maiden" - The Owl : Another mabeast is brought from the East, an inside-out snake with part of their cerebrum sticking out : It tries to smash through the Goldenjoy house, guarded inside by Blevins : After the [[Crow]] and the [[Gray Harpoon]] are dispatched, a small horde of [[Inklings]] approach from the south.
+	: A goliath called the Owl enters the combat, seeming to instruct the opening of the other cages : She sends a fireball to Gilly, Trognak, Ham, Lilith, and her own man : Gilly is able to bissect [[Axebreaker]] after the Crone fireballs all of them : "This town shall fall, for the rime maiden" - The Owl : Another mabeast is brought from the East, an inside-out snake with part of their cerebrum sticking out : It tries to smash through the Goldenjoy house, guarded inside by Blevins : After the [[Crow]] and the [[Gray Harpoon]] are dispatched, a small horde of [[Inklings]] approach from the south.